 Federal sources of financial aid require that you be enrolled at least half time, with the exception of Pell grant which may be paid to a student who is enrolled less than half-time at certain levels of EFC (expected family contribution).
 Some Park University funding requires full-time enrollment to be eligible.

 Fax: (816) 741-9668

-After Park receives your processed FAFSA , our financial aid specialists calculate your financial need using the information from your Student Aid Report (SAR), and the Request For Financial Aid (RFA) that you submitted.
-Following this, an official electronic award letter will be generated and emailed to your Pirate Mail address.
+After Park receives your processed FAFSA , our financial aid specialists calculate your financial need using the information from your Student Aid Report (SAR), and your Request For Financial Aid (RFA).
+Following this, an official electronic award letter will be generated and emailed to your Park e-mail address.
 Financial aid packaging is done daily and electronic award letters are generated as files are completed in date order.

 The award letter will list the types of financial aid you can expect to receive based on your financial need under federal guidelines.
 The types of aid awarded, are a result of scholarships, grants, work-study, and loans that you are eligible to receive at the time you applied.